Individual results may vary.

 body allergic reactions, skin thickening or pits at the injection site, weight gain,

-and swelling of your hands and feet and if taken with thiazolidinediones (TZDs) possible heart failure.
+and swelling of your hands and feet and if taken with thiazolidinediones (TZDs)

 Get emergency medical help if you have: